KaylanMistry/Data__Collection/README.md

 After this to confirm that the docker image didn't just run locally, I initiated an EC2 instance and built and ran the image onto there.

 Milestone 8:

+In this milestone I needed to set up a Prometheus container to run the scraper.
+To do this I needed to configure a prometheus.yml file and run the scraper in detach mode.
+Next, I created a node exporter to monitor the hardware metrics when running the scraper locally and furthermore created a daemon.yml file to monitor the metrics of the container.
+To see if the metrics were actually being sent, the website displayed if the nodes were 'UP' on the /targets page.
+Later once I sorted out the issues with these, I created a dashboard in Grafana to monitor the containers and hardware metrics of the EC2 instance.

+Milestone 9:

+To create a way to pull the most recent docker image